davidwlhlm/prolog/README.md

 #### removeDuplicates/2

-Removes all duplicates in a given list L.
+Removes all duplicates in a given list L and binds the result to R.

 ```prolog
 ?- removeDuplicates([a,b,a,b], R).